PDF of FAQs

 - When CNE and CME work together to jointly produce an education activity, it is NOT considered joint providing.
 CNE is responsible for adherence to ANCC/TNA criteria.
 CME is responsible for adherence to the Accreditation

 Council for Continuing Medical Education (ACCME) criteria.
 They may share documents as appropriate, etc. but they remain separate adhering to their separate criteria.
 This holds true for other continuing education

 providers like the Accreditation Council for Pharmacy Education (ACPE).

 - ACCME and ACPE now use the term “joint providership” to describe two or more organizations providing an education activity.
 ANCC does NOT use the term “co-sponsor.”

 - As in all things CNE, the active involvement of the identified Nurse Planner must be evident.
 When planning, implementing, and evaluating an education activity, documentation must reflect the role of the Nurse Planner.

-when organizations are planning education activities that are targeted to an inter-professional audience.
-Activity applications/documents document the inclusion of the Nurse Planner as a member of the planning committee but
+challenge when organizations are planning education activities that are targeted to an inter-professional audience.
+Activity applications/documents document the inclusion of the Nurse Planner as a member of the planning

 - A learning outcome includes nursing-focused outcomes.

 - Topics that address the learning needs of the Registered Nurse.

 - Content is congruent with the learning outcome statement and addresses the scope of practice of a Registered Nurse.